fseidl-gdit/SL-Cloud/README.md

 ### Account Creation
 To be able to use our platform, researchers first need to have a Google registered email, a Google Cloud account and have created a Google Project.
 How to set up the accounts can be found at  [ISB-CGC Quick Start Guide](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html).

-To start users need to go to the bigQuery Google console : https://console.cloud.google.com/bigquery  and then create a project.
-Users have to create a project in order to use BigQuery.

 ### First Notebook